schulen-im-chaos/website/README.md

 ## Important!

-Do not commit directly to the `main` branch (except for small changes that have to be deployed immediately), because the `main` branch is the live version of the site on Github Pages.
+Do not commit directly to the `main` and `lite` branches (except for small changes that have to be deployed immediately), because the `main` branch is meant to be stable and the `lite` branch is currently the live version of the site on Github Pages.

 ## Contributors